lubojr/naucse.python.cz/lessons/beginners-en/introduction/index.md

 * We have good feedback on the book [Automate the boring stuff with Python](https://automatetheboringstuff.com/).
 <br>
 <hr>
-And now, the coaches will introduce themselves.
-(Once they finish, it will be your turn, so think about what you want to say -- your name, why you want to learn python, where are you located and tell us something surprising about yourself!)
+And now, the mentors will introduce themselves.

+Once they finish, it will be your turn, so  think about what you want to say - your name, why you want to learn python, where are you located and tell us something surprising about yourself!)